 The Ph.D. application deadline is January 15.
 Additional information and a link to the application are below.
 Ph.D. applicants are strongly encouraged to arrange an interview with faculty members in their area of interest.

 For More Information

-Brandeis’ Department of Near Eastern and Judaic Studies is one of the oldest and largest programs of its type outside of the State of Israel.
-We have the largest faculty in Jewish Studies of any secular American university.
-At Brandeis you have the opportunity to study with the scholars who are, in many cases, the foremost experts in the world in their field.
-Our internationally renowned faculty has published dozens of books and hundreds of articles.
-Many are known throughout the world.
+Brandeis’ Department of Near Eastern and Judaic Studies is one of the oldest and largest programs of its type outside of the State of Israel, with the largest faculty in Jewish Studies of any secular American university.
+Our leading scholars provide students with the finest instruction, mentoring, and preparation for careers in academia or the professional world.
+Our doctoral program is dedicated to openness and engagement with critical questions of history, literature, religion, and culture.